 How can I find the cheapest car insurance in Gainesville?

-While knowing what the average costs are for drivers like you can be helpful as you get an idea of what you might pay, the only way to know exactly what your rate will be is by requesting a quote from car insurance companies.
+Familiarizing yourself with patterns in the average costs of drivers like you will give you a leg up in conversations with insurance companies.
+Ultimately, the only way to know exactly what your rate will be is by requesting a quote from those car insurance companies.

-But wait!
-Compare.com has you covered.
-Just put in your ZIP Code below, answer a few questions, and you'll be comparing the cheapest quotes from numerous car insurance companies offering coverage in Gainesville in no time.
+Good news!
+Compare.com will handle the heavy lifting for you.
+Just type in your ZIP Code below, respond to a few questions, and you'll be comparing the cheapest quotes from dozens of car insurance companies offering policies in Gainesville.

 What factors affect car insurance quotes in Gainesville?

 Car insurance companies calculate quotes based on a wide array of factors.
-These include things like your age and gender, but also factors like your address, driving record, marital status, credit score, plus your vehicle's year and make and model.
+These include things you can't control like your age and gender but also factors like your vehicle's year, make and model, as well as your driving record, credit score, marital status, and address.